William & Mary encourages students to develop an entrepreneurial mindset

 The 23-year-old certainly has plenty of personal accomplishments to tout.
-While still a sophomore, he co-founded a profitable company called Candid Campus, which paired prospective students with students at 60 colleges across Virginia and other states, before selling the company’s contracts in June 2019 in exchange for a percentage of future profits.
-After earning his master’s degree at 21, Rollins hired on as a business intelligence analyst for a gaming studio and performed so well that he received two raises in nine months before being hired away by his current employer, North Carolina-based Epic Games, the maker of the massively popular video game Fortnite.
+While still a freshman, he co-founded a profitable company called Candid Campus, which paired prospective students with students at 60 colleges across Virginia and other states, before selling the company’s contracts in June 2019 in exchange for a percentage of future profits.
+After earning his master’s degree at 21, Rollins hired on as a business intelligence analyst for a gaming studio and performed so well that he received three raises in nine months before being hired away by his current employer, North Carolina-based Epic Games, the maker of the massively popular video game Fortnite.

 Still, when he speaks to W&M students, Rollins doesn’t start with his successes.
 Instead, he shows a PowerPoint presentation of the many times he says he “fell on his face” presenting new ideas, embarrassed himself in front of other students or felt the sting of rejection.

 And that’s the most important lesson Rollins says he learned from being a student in the supportive environment at W&M’s Alan B. Miller Entrepreneurship Center — not being afraid of failing.

 “Failure is not the end of the world,” he explains to his audience.
 “It’s going to happen — in fact, it’s necessary.
 You just get back up, figure out what you did wrong and try it again, only this time you do it a little bit differently, a little bit better.
 If you can do that, you’re going to be successful.”